-Special consideration will be given for programs and DUI/DWI enforcement that reduce the number of alcohol - related crashes and fatalities occurring within the top 25 Counties in Texas.
+Special consideration will be given for programs that reduce the number of alcohol - related crashes and fatalities occurring within the top 25 Counties in Texas.
 These counties were selected based on the five year average of alcohol - related fatalities.
 These counties are: